matplotlib/matplotlib/doc/users/next_whats_new/histogram_vectorized_parameters.rst

 .. plot::
     :include-source: true
     :alt: Four charts, each displaying stacked histograms of three Poisson distributions.
-Each chart differentiates the histograms using various parameters: ax1 uses different linewidths, ax2 uses different hatches, ax3 uses different edgecolors, and ax4 uses different facecolors.
-Each histogram in ax1 and ax3 also has a different edgecolor.
+Each chart differentiates the histograms using various parameters: top left uses different linewidths, top right uses different hatches, bottom left uses different edgecolors, and bottom right uses different facecolors.
+Each histogram on the left side also has a different edgecolor.

     import matplotlib.pyplot as plt
     import numpy as np